Eliashberg theory with the external pair potential: Generalization of Eliashberg equations

 from where we get the critical temperature:

 Thus for such a solution it must be $g>\mu_{c}$, that is discussed in Appendix \ref{ratio}.
-It can be shown that in such regime the weakening of the Coulomb repulsion by the mechanism like Tolmacev's one is ineffective.
 We can see that accounting of the Coulomb pseudopotential leads to existence of critical temperature unlike the result (\ref{2.11}) where the gap tends to zero asymptotically.
-The critical temperature (\ref{2.16}) is determined by the coupling constants $g,\mu_{c}$ and the frequency $\omega_{0}$ only like ordinary superconductor (\ref{2.13}) but not by EPP $\upsilon$.
+The critical temperature (\ref{2.16}) is determined by the coupling constants $g,\mu_{c}$ and the frequency $\omega_{0}$ only, like ordinary superconductor (\ref{2.13}), but it does not depend on EPP $\upsilon$.
 However there is a principal difference of Eq.(\ref{2.16}) from Eq.(\ref{2.13}): if we suppose $\mu_{c}=0$ then $T_{c}(\upsilon=0)\sim\sqrt{g}$ but $T_{c}(\upsilon>0)=\infty$ and the gap (\ref{2.15}) passes into the asymptotic (\ref{2.11}): $|\Delta|\propto 1/T^{2}$.

 The expression (\ref{2.15}) can be expanded in the vicinity of $T_{c}$:

 Thus in this model the gap at $T\rightarrow T_{c}$ linearly depends on the temperature difference $\left(T_{c}-T\right)$ unlike ordinary mean field theory without EPP where the temperature dependence of an order parameter is $\left(T_{c}-T\right)^{1/2}$.
 Temperature dependencies of the energy gap for different parameters are shown in Fig.\ref{Fig2}.